rayzorg/PizzaIntern/README.md

 (e.g. `application-dev.properties`) and must **not** be committed to the repository.

-In the dev profile, spring.jpa.hibernate.ddl-auto=update is used Seed data is automatically inserted on first startup
+In the dev profile, spring.jpa.hibernate.ddl-auto=update is used and Seed data is automatically inserted on first startup

 ---